Astral-Studios/acerex-docs/src/routes/cobblecore-skyblock/getting-started/introduction/+page.md

 # Need Help?

-- Ask in-game using chat or `/msg <staffname>` to reach staff directly
+- Ask in-game using chat or the Discord Server.
-- Join our community at **[discord.gg/yourserver](https://discord.gg/yourserver)**
+- Join our community at **[discord.gg/yourserver](https://discord.gg/cobblecore)**.
-- Browse this wiki using the sidebar for guides on specific topics
+- Browse this wiki using the sidebar for guides on specific topics.

-*[Server Name] Skyblock Wiki — last updated June 2026*